Skip to main content

 • creating and editing films for charities

-You can search for film and TV companies to approach for experience through media business listing services like PACT and The Knowledge.
+You can also search for film and TV companies to approach for experience through media business listing services like PACT and The Knowledge.

 Other Routes

-You may be able to get training through one of the entry level training schemes that broadcasters and film bodies offer, for example:
+You may be able to get training through one of the entry level schemes that broadcasters and film bodies offer, for example:

 You could also take short courses in video editing run by film schools, regional screen agencies and private training providers.